-If elected, I would go back to Washington to continue advocating to secure more funding for our district’s community colleges.
+Community Colleges and trade schools are the backbone of our higher education system.
+If elected, I would go to Washington D.C. with the purpose of advocating to secure more funding for our district’s community colleges.

 Universities are laboratories of innovation and forward thinking, no community is complete without one.
 We are fortunate to have California State University San Marcos in our district.

-With the idea of opportunity for all and responsibility from all in mind, here are a few ways we can make tuition-free college a responsible reality:
+With the idea of opportunity for all and responsibility from all in mind, here are a few ways we can make debt-free college a responsible reality:

 ✅ Eliminate $17 billion wealthy tax loophole called "Stepped-Up Basis.”
 By cutting this loophole that is skewed toward the wealthy, we could put every qualified student in community college for free, cut the cost of 4 year college in half, and reduce the deficit by $11 billion dollars.